SCIM Access

 Steps to setup SCIM

-- In your LeanIX workspace, create a new technical user (Admin > Technical User) with ADMIN permission role
+1. In your LeanIX workspace, create a new technical user (Admin > Technical User) with an ADMIN permission role

-- Transform the short-lived bearer token into a long lived bearer token - keep in mind, that you are synchronizing only the workspace you are creating the token in!
-See below:
+4. Transform the short-lived bearer token into a long-lived bearer token.
+Keep in mind that you are synchronizing only the workspace you are creating the token in.

-- Config provisioning in your IdP (URL: https://<customerdomain>.leanix.net/services/mtm/v1/scim/v2) and the long-lived bearer token created in step 4)
+5. Configure provisioning in your IDP (URL: https://{SUBDOMAIN}.leanix.net/services/mtm/v1/scim/v2) and the long-lived bearer token that you created.

 Authorization